addie-p/Team20-Project/team/m2/roles.md

 Eva Choudhury - Communication Lead
 Role: Facilitates communication within the team.
 Eva is responsible for maintaining and managing the team’s Slack workspace and ensuring that all members stay informed and engaged.
 Top 3 Commits:
+Commit 1: Set up Slack communication channels for the team.
-Commit 1 : Created roles.md and established all team roles, pushed roles.md
+Commit 2: Created roles.md and established all team roles, pushed roles.md Commit 3:
-Commit 2:
-Commit 3:
 Helen Liu - Quality Control
 Role: Reviews team submissions and ensures that all deliverables meet the necessary quality standards.
 Frank is responsible for proofreading and ensuring the accuracy of all documents before submission.